-YHOC has openings for qualified individuals in the following positions: ACCOUNTANTS Candidates should have the following qualifications:
+YEMEN HUNT OIL COMPANY YHOC has openings for qualified individuals in the following positions:

+ACCOUNTANTS Candidates should have the following qualifications:

-- a 4-year degree in Accounting or Business Administration. - a minimum of two-years work experience in Accounting. - Computer experience. - Must be fluent in spoken and written Arabic and English.
+- a 4-year degree in Accounting or Business Administration. - a minimum of two-years work experience in Accounting.
+Computer experience. - Must be fluent in spoken and written Arabic and English.

 All candidates must be YEMENI NATIONALS.

-If you meet the above requirements. please forward your resume and a photograph to: YEMEN HUNT OIL COMPANY, Attn: Personnel Department, P. O. Box 481, Sanaa.
-Republic of Yemen.
+Г If you meet the above requirements. please forward your resume and a photograph to: YEMEN HUNT OIL COMPANY, Attn: Personnel Department, P. O. Box 481, Sanaa.
+Republic of Yemen. a complete barbarian whose one interest in life is to limit women's devel-opment.
+Females are portrayed as the habitually weak, injured party.
+Sweeping statements like, "the groom ends up with a major financial a major financial burden...
+However, he has purchased almost a servant whom he does not

 TOURISM IN ETHIOPIA ON THE RISE Ethiopia has great potential to be one of the most important tourist destinations in Africa.
-The country is endowed with unique heritage, impressive suitable climate and scenery, suitable climate important archeological sites. its geographical location and its unspoiled scenic beauty make Ethiopia a prime tourist location.
+The country is endowed with unique cultural heritage, impressive suitable climate and scenery, suitable climate important archeological sites. its geographical location and its unspoiled scenic beauty make Ethiopia a prime tourist location.
 Ato.
 Zeyede Haile, Public Rela-tions Principal Officer of the Ethiopian Tourism Commission said, "The new economic policy

 At present, the development of tourism in Ethiopia is in its infant stage.
 This state is mainly due to the fact that the country has the fact that the country has suffered from a long war and political instability.
 After the political instability.
-After the overthrow of the previous dictatorial regime in 1991, and a grass-roots reform which took place starting the same year, peace and social stability have secured throughout Ethiopia.
+After the overthrow of the previous dic-tatorial regime in 1991, and a grass-roots reform which took place starting the same year, peace and social stability have been secured throughout Ethiopia.
 The distinctive tourist attractions of Ethiopia arise out of its very unique historical and cultural heritage dating back over 3,000 years.
-In addition, its archaeological importance, its suitable ate, its rich flora and fauna, of the transitional government of Ethiopia has transformed the Ethiopia has transformed the country from a planned economy to a free market economic system.
-In general the recent political, social and economic changes in the country have greatly improved the country's image and economic performance.
-They have also created favorable, conditions for the favorable conditions for the development of tourism by development of tourism by attracting more and more foreign investors He added that the international tourist arrivals from 1991-1995 has steadily grown by 20 percent annually.
+In addition, its archae-ological importance, its suitable ate, its rich flora and fauna, of the transitional government of Ethiopia has transformed the Ethiopia has transformed the country from a planned economy to a free market economic system.
+In general the recent political, social and economic changes in the country have greatly improved the country's image and economic per-formance.
+They have also created favorable conditions for the favorable conditions for the development of tourism by development of tourism by attracting more and more foreign investors He added that the international tourist arrivals from 1991-1995 has steadily grown by 20 percent annually.
 In 1993 -1994, 116,000 tourists visited Ethiopia.
-In 1995, the number of inter-national tourist arrivals to Ethiopia reached 145,000.
-By viewing the increase in tourists to ia, we see an encouraging This increase occurred because those factors which hindered the development of the hindered the development of the industry have changed and now Ethiopia is a country which has started implementing of demicratic principles.
-At present, tourists can travel to any tourist destination as long as they have a passport and a valid visa.
-He stressed another important stressed another important or, that the Ethiopian factor.
+In 1995, the number of inter-national tourist arrivals to stressed another important or, that the Ethiopian factor.